%2F%2Fusers%2F9c552758-4deb-48d9-befe-d130ad99654d%2Fratecard%2F479666989_920333870312120_4290784341441000258_n.jpg&w=1200&q=75)

 Redfish: These copper-colored bruisers are a Charleston staple.
-They love to hang around oyster beds and grass flats, often giving themselves away with their distinctive tail out of the water.
-Redfish put up a hell of a fight and can range from "rat reds" of a few pounds to bull reds topping 40 inches.
-Fall is prime time for big schools, but we catch 'em year-round.
+They love hanging around oyster beds and grass flats, and boy, do they put up a fight.
+Fall is prime time for Reds, but we catch 'em year-round.
+Nothing beats the thrill of spotting a school of tailing Reds in skinny water.

 Vehicle Guest Capacity: 4